wealthkernel/api-documentation-guides/docs/direct-debits/Api-Access.md

 # Getting Access to the API

 All Direct Debit APIs are available in the sandbox environment.
-To access these APIs in Live you must complete the following steps to meet compliance requirements:
+To access these APIs in Production you must complete the following steps to meet compliance requirements:

 1. You must agree to our commercial terms and legal arrangements covering the usage of the Direct Debit facility.
 2. You must have updated your retail customer Terms & Conditions to include the Direct Debit payment service.